Canada Ranks 12th on Democracy Index 2022

 While democracy isn't the only factor in determining good economic performance, it is integral in providing individuals and companies with the political stability and business environment required to build a foundation for steady growth and investment over the long term.

-More Canadian resources on global markets is good for our families, good for human rights and social progress, AND good the climate.
+More sustainably produced Canadian resources on global markets is good for our families, good for human rights and social progress, AND good the climate.

-Canada is a leading global producer of energy.
+Canada is a leading global producer of a variety of natural resources.
 We are the:

 • fourth-largest producer of oil